 I was, in fact, the youngest person in the cancer center.
 No one could feel what I was feeling.
 I was torn between wanting to isolate myself and wanting the company and comfort of my friends.
 I had always worn “the strong friend” badge proudly and I felt like I HAD to keep it together.
 I HAD to nod and smile and be the picture of strength.
 I didn’t want to be treated like the “sick friend.”

 I struggled with wanting to be supported, but not knowing what kind of support I needed.
-I had watched my grandmother and mother battle breast cancer, but both were much older with adult children.
+I knew about some of the breast cancer risk factors as I had watched my grandmother and mother battle the disease.
+But both were much older with adult children.
 I was 28 with two young children and a relationship that had just reached the one-year mark.

 A Little Help from Our Friends